Welcome to School of Agriculture

 PO 9: Individual and Team Work:

-To demonstrate an understanding of and appreciation for the importance of the impact of globalization and diversity in modern agriculture organizations.
+To demonstrate an understanding and appreciation for the importance of the impact of globalization and diversity in modern agriculture organizations.
 Understanding of globalization and NGO working.
 To develop competence to work in Government, public and private sectors as an individual and as a team for sustainable agriculture.

 -